radhikavision/Pandas-Playground/README.md

 1.fundamentals of Pandas:
-  - Introduction to Pandas
+  - Introduction to Pandas.
-  - Install Pandas using pip
-  - Set up a development environment
+  - Install Pandas  and import pandas and setting up a development environment.

 2.Data structures:
   - Series